bugsnag/bugsnag-cocoa/CONTRIBUTING.md

 Releasing a new version
 -----------------------

+## Release Checklist
+Please follow the testing instructions in [the platforms release checklist](https://github.com/bugsnag/platforms-release-checklist/blob/master/README.md), and any additional steps directly below.

+- Please ensure that release builds are run on a physical device with an ad-hoc archive.

+### Cocoapods

 If you're a member of the core team, you can release the cocoa pod as follows:

 ### One time setup